When most people hear about household robots, they think about a Roomba, which is a catch-all term used to refer to all robotic vacuum cleaners.

 Robotic window cleaners: These are especially helpful for tall windows and windows on the upper floors.

-Self-cleaning pet litters: These ensure you never have to touch litter.
-Self-cleaning pet litters also prevent litter from stinking up your home.
+Self-cleaning pet litter boxes: These ensure you never have to touch litter.
+Self-cleaning pet litter boxes also prevent litter from stinking up your home.

 Automatic pet feeders: Automatic pet feeders are also another excellent choice for pet owners who spend most of their time away from home.
 You can feed your pet automatically from your office or vacation.